George McGovern, the Quiet Warrior: Rare Photos From His ’72 Campaign

 “He was the sort of person,” Eppridge said, “that you’d want to have as a next-door neighbor.
 Friendly.
 Solid.
 He struck me as a genuine, down-to-earth person, and that’s not a quality you associate with many politicians.
 Not today, and not so much back then, either.”

 Eppridge had documented Robert Kennedy’s 1968 campaign for the presidency and, famously, chronicled the violence-scarred final moments of RFK’s life as he lay dying in a bus boy’s arms on the floor of a Los Angeles hotel kitchen.
-Eppridge told LIFE.com that Bobby Kennedy’s death made it impossible for him to care, for years, about politics or politicians.
-He had grown into a Kennedy supporter and believer while covering the candidate in public and in private, and RFK’s murder in June 1968 left him bereft.
-He had to get away from the rough-and-tumble, and the unending stress, of high-stakes politics.
+Eppridge told LIFE.com that Bobby Kennedy’s death made it difficult for him to care, for years, about politics or politicians.
+He had grown into a Kennedy supporter while covering the candidate in public and in private, and RFK’s murder in June 1968 left him at a loss.
+He sought ways to get away from the rough-and-tumble, and the more unsavory aspects, of covering high-stakes politics.

-Below is an admittedly incomplete, at-a-glance biography of George McGovern — a man who led an exemplary American life, filled with accolades and victories as well as profound disappointments and searing personal loss.
-He will be missed.
+Below is an admittedly incomplete, at-a-glance biography of George McGovern—a man who led an exemplary American life, filled with accolades and victories as well as profound disappointments and searing personal loss.
+He is, and will always be, missed.

 George McGovern married his wife, Eleanor, in 1943, during the Second World War.
 They remained married for 64 years, until hear death in 2007.
 (She was also a native South Dakotan, and as a pilot during WWII McGovern named his B-24 bomber the “Dakota Queen” after her.)